ocaml/ocaml.org/data/tutorials/language/3ds_05_seq.md

 ```ocaml
 # Seq.iter ignore (ints 0);;
 ```
-In both cases, the key point is: it doesn't leak memory.
-These examples are running in constant space, it is effectively nothing more than an infinite loop, which can be confirmed by monitoring the space consumption of the program, and by noticing that it spins forever without crashing.
+The key point is: it doesn't leak memory.
+This example is running in constant space, it is effectively nothing more than an infinite loop, which can be confirmed by monitoring the space consumption of the program, and by noticing that it spins forever without crashing.
 Whereas a version of this with a list `let rec ints n = n :: ints (n + 1)` would allocate a list of length proportional to the running time, and thus would crash by running out of memory pretty quickly.